 Dress for the Town Hall is business casual.

-Cost: In addition to the cost of your lodging during the Town Hall, the cost for meals and registration is: $510.
+Cost: In addition to the cost of your lodging during the Town Hall, the cost for meals and participant registration is: $490.

 Guests and observers can purchase meals separately.

-If you plan to attend the Town Hall as an observer, click here to register using the "Observer" form and choose your meals.
+If you plan to attend the Town Hall as an observer, click here to register using the "Observer" option and choose your meals.

 Activities: Participants spend the bulk of their time participating in facilitated discussions designed to build consensus for future action.
-Meal programs will feature nationally recognized speakers on the topic, as well as other informative/entertaining presentations.
+Meal programs will feature recognized speakers on the topic, as well as other informative presentations.

 Other scholarships are sometimes available.
-Please contact the Arizona Town Hall office for more information.
+For additional information, please contact the Arizona Town Hall office by email at firstname.lastname@example.org.